Chris Kelly (writer)

 Christopher Kelly (born September 7, 1983) is an American screenwriter and director known for his work on Saturday Night Live (SNL), and writing and directing the autobiographical film Other People that premiered at the 2016 Sundance Film Festival.
-He has received five Emmy Award nominations for his work on SNL.
+He received five Emmy Award nominations for his work on SNL.

 Career

 Early career

 Kelly grew up in Sacramento, California, the son of Joanne née Kellogg (1960–2009) Kelly.
 He has a sister, Janelle, and a half sister, Katie, from his mother's remarriage.
 He attended and graduated from Sheldon High School.
 He attended college at UC Irvine.
 He was a staff writer and director at Funny or Die and Onion News Network, the latter of which won the 2009 Peabody Award.
 He was also Head Writer for Matt Besser's Comedy Central special This Show Will Get You High in 2010.
 Kelly also performed at NYC's Upright Citizens Brigade Theatre with his storytelling show Chris Kelly: America's Princess Diana, and before that, wrote, directed and starred in the play Oh My God, I Heard You're Dying!
 He was on various Maude Teams as both a writer and actor, including Stone Cold Fox, 27 Kidneys, and Thunder Gulch, and was a frequent monologist at ASSSSCAT in both NYC and LA.